tildesarecool/UFO-invasion/README.md

 That's when I realized I use the predefined variables provided by pygame for the top/bottom/etc part of the images.

-I should note here there are both the literal PNG images I referring to as well as the assocated rectangles with each image.
+I should note here there are both the literal PNG images I am referring to as well as the assocated rectangles with each image.
 I only somewhat know why this image-rectangle relationship is required.
 Probably because a lot of these methods and pre-defined variables are only available to rectangles.
 That's just a minor detail in case I inadvertently refer to the rectangle of the alien etc.

 As it stands now in the code - pre-while-loop - I'm putting up 3 alien for the fleet all perfect aligned vertically and spaced from each other.